The Diary of Alicia Keys: Marketing and touring

-The marketing campaign for The Diary of Alicia Keys was described by record executive Tom Corson as an integration of televised, print, and online coverage.
+According to record executive Tom Corson, the marketing campaign for The Diary of Alicia Keys integrated televised, print, and online coverage.
 Primarily focusing on word of mouth, the strategy was described as more understated than the exhaustive marketing campaign for Songs in A Minor.
 In August 2003, "Streets of New York (City Life)" leaked onto various mixtapes and radio stations, though it was promptly announced the track was not the album's lead single.
 Then-undisclosed lead single was announced for late September, while the album was tentatively scheduled for November 18; however, both were eventually postponed.
 Promotional efforts for the album would not commence until October, with Keys appearing on the cover of the October 30, 2003-dated issue of Rolling Stone alongside Missy Elliott and Eve.
 At a worldwide launch at the Criterion Theatre in London on November 3, Keys performed "You Don't Know My Name", "Streets of New York (City Life)", "Diary", "If I Ain't Got You", and "If I Was Your Woman"/"Walk on By".
 The promotional tour continued across Europe until November 13.

 "You Don't Know My Name" was released as the lead single from The Diary of Alicia Keys on November 10, 2003, being selected over the crossover-appealing "If I Ain't Got You" in order to market the album to Keys' core, urban contemporary-oriented audience first.
 A commercial success, "You Don't Know My Name" peaked at number three on the US Billboard Hot 100 and spent nine weeks atop the Hot R&B/Hip-Hop Songs.
 Keys continued promoting the album by performing at the Vibe Awards on November 20, at AOL Broadband Rocks!
 Live on December 1, on Good Morning America on December 2, and The Tonight Show with Jay Leno on December 4 and 5, as well as appearing on Primetime and The Oprah Winfrey Show.
-In the US, The Diary of Alicia Keys was released on December 2, 2003, by J Records, having been released in France on November 30 and in most other countries on December 1; (Note: attributed to multiple sources) the first one million units shipped were packaged with a bonus DVD containing behind-the-scenes footage.
+In the US, The Diary of Alicia Keys was released on December 2, 2003, by J Records; the first one million units shipped were packaged with a bonus DVD containing behind-the-scenes footage.
+Internationally, its release commenced in Sweden on November 28.
 Despite initial contemplations of releasing "Heartburn" as the second single from The Diary of Alicia Keys, "If I Ain't Got You" was released on February 23, 2004.
 It became Keys' second consecutive Hot R&B/Hip-Hop Songs number one, and peaked at number four on the Billboard Hot 100.
 Keys embarked on the co-headlining Verizon Ladies First Tour with Beyoncé and Missy Elliott on March 12, 2004, touring across the US until April 21.
 After the tour's conclusion, Keys continued promoting the album with televised performances on The Tonight Show with Jay Leno on May 3, and Today on May 7.